 Deeply enamored with the ever-changing hues of water, sky and land, I use color for its emotional impact.
 Always especially attracted to water, I seek it out for its restorative powers.
-On a symbolic level water represents a powerful life giving force -- a source of replenishment, rejuvenation, renewed energy and hope.
+On a symbolic level water represents a powerful life giving force -- a source of replenishment and rejuvenation.

 Some woodcuts involve a close up view of an underwater world.
 Pool Play is an underwater view of children playing in a pool with an inner tube.
 In Pursuit of a Damselfish, Healing Waters and Too Cute to Eat recall scuba diving experiences.
 My love of water aerobics (which I have been teaching for ten years) turned into the underwater view, Lovely Legs.